 It’s critically important not to wait too long to seek legal advice.
 When you consult a Los Angeles school injury lawyer at Salamati Law, one of the first things we’ll do is consider whether the statute of limitations has expired yet.
 For most types of personal injury lawsuits in California, the plaintiff has two years from the date of the accident to file a claim.
 However, you may have even less time.

 If your child were injured at a public school or university, your claim would have to be filed no later than six months.
 At that point, the public school would have 45 days to respond.
 The school will investigate and may decide to settle.
 Otherwise, the claim will be rejected.
-If this happens, it enables you to have your slip and fall lawyer in Los Angeles file a lawsuit in civil court.
+If this happens, it enables you to have your slip and fall attorney in Los Angeles file a lawsuit in civil court.

 What to do after a slip and fall at school